Sea Watch Observer Volunteer

 - Dedicated equipment provided

 There is plenty of flexibility in this role as you can choose when you would like to carry out your sea watches.
 Ideally you will undertake at least one survey per month but you can complete as many as you wish – the more data we receive the better!
-As a regular volunteer with YWT you will also be invited to attend optional volunteer thank you days throughout the year.
+As a regular volunteer you will also be invited to attend optional volunteer thank you days throughout the year.